 Is it independently tested?
 Look for companies that independently test their products and provide a certificate of analysis (COA).
 A COA is issued when an independent lab tests the product to confirm its ingredients and potency, among other things.

 What is the THC level?
 Check every product for its THC potency.
 Some products contain higher levels of THC, which could be harmful to your pet.
 Look for products with less than 0.3 percent THC.

 Legally, CBD products must contain no more than 0.3 percent THC, which should be safe for animals.
-But there is no reason to take chances.
 Whenever possible, stick to CBD pet care products that contain 0.0 percent.

 Independent testing is not required.
 Therefore, a COA shows that the manufacturer is confident to demonstrate how their product performed on tests checking for CBD and THC levels, and the presence of contaminants.

 How much CBD oil should be given to dogs?
 Vets and experts urge pet owners to use caution when giving CBD to their dogs, mainly because there have not been enough scientific studies to prove its efficacy or safe dosage level.
 Vets who recommend usage will likely suggest starting with a low dosage and slowly increasing the dosage if needed.

 How do you administer CBD oil for dogs?
 There are several methods, including squeezing it directly into your dog’s mouth using the dropper that comes with the product.
 If you choose this method, it helps to give your dog his favorite treat immediately afterward to ensure he swallows the dose of oil.